Nissan Silvia: Export markets

 Unlike previous generations, the S15 Silvia was only officially available in Indonesia, Australia and New Zealand.
 In Australia and New Zealand, they were sold as the 200SX, with the two regions having differences between each other.
 With the exception of the 200SX branding, these models retained the Silvia name on some areas of the cars.
-All of these models never came with the option of a naturally aspirated SR20DE in those regions, especially with the Australian-spec Spec-S model, which uses the turbocharged SR20DET instead.
+Most of these models never came with the option of a naturally aspirated SR20DE in those regions (especially with the Australian-spec Spec-S model, which uses the turbocharged SR20DET instead), except for Indonesia.

 The S15 Silvia has also been made available as a grey import in other countries, including the United Kingdom, Sweden, France, the United States, Singapore, Thailand and Malaysia.

 New Zealand

-New Zealand was the first to receive the S15 Silvia when it was introduced to the market in May 1999.
-Nissan provided the models for sale and use in the region, importing them directly from Japan and were modified by New Zealand vehicle dealerships to meet New Zealand road requirements.
-These modifications included an antenna on the rear right quarter panel, an optional 2-spoke spoiler, the removal of the Silvia badge on the boot lid and its replacement with a 200SX badge on the rear bumper, as well as a New Zealand-spec brochure.
+New Zealand first received the S15 Silvia in May 1999, with Nissan directly importing the models from Japan for sale in the region and then modified by New Zealand vehicle dealerships to meet New Zealand road requirements.
+These include an antenna on the rear right quarter panel, an optional 2-spoke spoiler, the removal of the Silvia badge on the boot lid and its replacement with a 200SX badge on the rear bumper, as well as a New Zealand-spec brochure.
 To comply with New Zealand's road regulations, the New Zealand S15s had a "JN1" VIN on a metal plaque, placed over the original JDM one on the firewall.
 All models came in the Spec-R trim, which includes the turbocharged SR20DET engine.

-In total, 477 200SXs were sold in New Zealand from July 1997 to August 2002, which also includes S14 models.
+In total, 477 200SXs were sold in New Zealand from July 1997 to August 2002, which also included S14 models.
 The first few 40+ 200SXs made between May 1999 to July 1999 (which were S15 models) are excluded from Nissan's official databases; the reasons for these exclusions are unknown.